SiobhanBaines/My-Favourite-Recipes/Test_Evidence.md

 If '"admin" tries to delete this message they recieve a flash message telling them a recipe is using that category and the category is not deleted.
 ![image](static/documentation_files/images/unit_testing_images/delete_cat_no_message.png)
-When a category is not attached to a recipe "admin" can delete it an will recieve a confirmation message once it has been deleted from the database.
+When a category is not attached to a recipe "admin" can delete it and a confirmation message will be displayed.
 ![image](static/documentation_files/images/unit_testing_images/delete_cat_success_message.png)

 ####    Add Category Page